-This is the time of year I am starting to hear from Essay Coaching students about acceptances and college deferrals.
+This is the time of year I am starting to hear from Essay Coaching students about acceptances and being deferred, postponed, or wait-listed for college–different words to request the same action: that you wait even longer for the good news you’re hoping to hear.
 It’s hard to emotionally accept a college deferral and from this end, sometimes hard to understand why a student has received one.
 For example, last year I reviewed the GPA and SAT or ACT of four students assisted by Essay Coaching who applied to numerous schools, including the University of Michigan.
 All had strong essays.
 All had test scores above the 95th percentile and grades 3.8 and above.

 Yet two were accepted from the University of Michigan, and two were deferred.